Datafeed

 Then, starting with Agent release 23.9 (September 2023), the bridge is always enabled.

-We encourage you to validate the bridge with your existing bots, or to migrate your bots to use the new Datafeed 2 APIs, which is the preferred option.
-If you use the BDK in Java or Python, the migration between Datafeed 1 APIs and Datafeed 2 APIs is now by default.
-We advise you to take this opportunity to migrate your bots to the BDK if you haven’t done so, the Developer Relations team can guide you through it.
+We encourage you to migrate your bots to use the new Datafeed 2 APIs.
+The bridge is a temporary solution, which objective is to facilitate the migration.
+If you use the BDK in Java or Python, the migration between v4 and v5 is automatic.
+We advise you to take this opportunity to migrate your bots to the BDK if you haven’t done so.

 Please reach out to your Technical Account Manager or to the Developer Relations team for more information.